pusher-community/real-time-laravel/notifications/ui.md

 # Adding Notifications to the UI

 We know that our back-end application is successfully triggering events.
 Now let's look at how we can receive those events within our client application.
-Pusher has WebSocket-powered (with fallback) client libraries for JavaScript, Android and iOS.
+Pusher has WebSocket-powered client libraries for JavaScript, Android and iOS.

 In this section we're going to use the Pusher JavaScript library to receive the notification from the server and use the [toastr](https://github.com/CodeSeven/toastr) library to show the notifications.